Great Thunks from E-Mail

 don't why I'm so stubborn about the 'done that's' when I know particular

 things really do work.
-I guess it's because I'm still looking for the man-in-the-street
+I guess it's because I'm still looking for the

 solution.
 And when I did the Breath of Fire sniffs in bed last night, the